SymfonyCasts/symfony-ux/sfcasts/turbo/modal-frame.md

 ## Using Real Buttons vs Modal Footer

-But if try to submit this... error!
+But if we try to submit this... error!

 > Error invoking action `click->modal-form#submitForm`.